emiliorivera747/supabase-authentication-nextjs-starter/README.md

 ## Supabase and Next.js starter
-If you're looking to get started with Next.js and Supabase, you've come to the right place.
-This particular implementation uses Supabase solely for authentication, while the database is hosted elsewhere.
+If you're starting with Next.js and Supabase, you're in the right place.
+This setup uses Supabase only for authentication, with the database hosted elsewhere.

 ## Prerequisites